kitnil/awesome/README.md

 - [shr-tag-pre-highlight.el](https://github.com/xuchunyang/shr-tag-pre-highlight.el) - Syntax highlighting code block in HTML for shr/eww
 - [itail](https://github.com/re5et/itail) - An interactive tail mode that allows you to filter the tail with unix pipes and highlight the contents of the tailed file.
 Works locally or on remote files using tramp.
 - [pulseaudio-control](https://github.com/flexibeast/pulseaudio-control) - Control PulseAudio volumes from Emacs, via `pactl`.
-- [racket-mode](https://github.com/greghendershott/racket-mode) - Various Emacs major/minor modes for Racket: edit, REPL, check-syntax, debug, profile, and more.
+- [racket-mode](https://github.com/greghendershott/racket-mode) - Emacs major and minor modes for Racket: edit, REPL, check-syntax, debug, profile, and more.
 - [discover.el](https://github.com/mickeynp/discover.el) - Discover more of emacs with context menus!
 - [zombie](https://github.com/zk-phi/zombie) - [Emacs] Major mode for editing ZOMBIE programs
 - [scratch-palette](https://github.com/zk-phi/scratch-palette) - [Emacs] Add notes on each files